Identification of Deep Network Generated Images Using Disparities in Color Components: Conclusion

 \section{Conclusion}

-In this paper, we have investigated the issue of detecting deep network generated images.
-We have analyzed the disparities between DNG images and real images and obtained some useful observations.
-Based on the observations, a feature set based on color statistical features is proposed.
-The feature set is compact and effective.
-According to the availability of information in practice, three detection scenarios are considered and the corresponding detection strategies are designed.
-To evaluate the performance of the proposed method, extensive experiments have been conducted.
-The experimental results show that the proposed features equipped with a binary classifier can effectively differentiate between DNG images and real images when DNG samples or generative models are available.
-Moreover, the proposed features together with a one-class classifier can also achieve good performance when the generative models are unknown.
+In this paper, we have investigated some new issues on identifying deep network generated images. {We have analyzed and observed that the disparities between DNG images and real images are apparent in the residual domain of the chrominance color components.} Based on the observations, a feature set based on color statistical features is proposed.
+The feature set is compact and effective. {We have evaluated the performance in some situations with different assumption on the availability of training data.} The experimental results show that the proposed features equipped with a binary classifier can accurately differentiate between DNG images and real images when the training and testing data are matched, {and outperforms existing methods when the image semantic types or the GAN models are mismatched in the training and testing phases}.
+Moreover, in the model-unaware case, the proposed features can still effectively identify some types of DNG images with a one-class classifier.

 In addition to the proposed detection method, this paper also provides some useful insights for the research community.
 Typically, the generative models generate images by imitating real images in RGB color space.
-Although the generated image may be visually acceptable for human eyes, they can be easily detected by the proposed method.
+Although the generated image may be visually visually appealing and be indistinguishable from real images for human eyes, they can be easily detected by the proposed method.
 It means that many inherent properties of real images, such as the properties in different color components, have not been properly depicted by the existing generative models.
 In order to further improve the quality of DNG images, more constrains should be considered in generative models.

-In the future, we will improve the performance of the proposed method to meet requirements in practical detection scenarios, and extend the proposed method to detect DNG images with diverse contents.
-Furthermore, we will try to detect the modern image processing techniques that utilizes deep networks based generative models as backend, for example, image inpainting with GANs.
+In the future, we will improve the performance of our method to meet the requirements in practical detection situations.
+Furthermore, we will try to detect the modern image processing techniques that utilize deep networks based generative models as backbones, for example, image inpainting with GANs.